-Next edition: Call for Papers: PJR: 30 years on – special edition: Will journalism survive?
+Next edition: Deadline on March 31: PJR: 30 years on – special edition: Will journalism survive?

 Some of the covers of PJR editions over the past 29 years.

-Issue editors: Dr Philip Cass and Dr David Robie
+Issue editors: Dr David Robie and Dr Philip Cass

-Papers being considered for the 2023 double edition but which missed out have been carried forward for consideration for the next issue.
-The peer review and editing cycle will begin later this year.
+Papers being considered for the 2023 double edition but which missed out have been carried forward for consideration for this issue.
+The peer review and editing cycle will begin soon.

-This edition is expected be linked to a proposed conference in Fiji in mid-2024 and a celebration of the journal’s longevity is being planned.
+This edition is linked to the Pacific Media Conference in Fiji on July 4-6 and a celebration of the journal’s longevity is being planned.
 More details later.

 The journal especially seeks papers about innovative journalism education and training publications and programmes, or research articles addressing media, communication and climate crisis or environment related themes – particularly as they relate to the Asia-Pacific region.